CONCACAF Awards

-The CONCACAF Awards is an association football award given annually to honor players, match officials and coaches from the North American (CONCACAF) region.
-It was established in 2013 and was last awarded in 2022before returning in 2024.
+The CONCACAF Awards is an association football award given to honor players, match officials and coaches from the North American (CONCACAF) region.
+It was established in 2013 and was last awarded in 2022, before returning in 2023–24, this time under a seasonal format.

 Criteria

-Players, Coaches and Referees of any nationality are eligible to be nominated, so long as they meet at least one of the following criteria:
+Players, coaches and referees of any nationality are eligible to be nominated, so long as they meet at least one of the following criteria: